 The basic provisions of this leave include:

-- Full-time employees receive 80 hours of additional paid sick leave.
+- Full-time employees receive 80 hours of additional paid leave.

-- Part-time employees receive enough pro-rated, additional sick leave to cover two weeks of work.
+- Part-time employees receive enough pro-rated, additional paid leave to cover two weeks of work.

 - Will be paid at the employee’s full rate of pay for all covered purposes unlike the federal program.